 Ms Segametsi Molawa

-Ms Molawa is the current President of the Library and Information Association of South Africa (LIASA).
-During her term of office South Africa hosted the World Library and Information Congress in Cape Town; Ms Molawa co-chaired the South Africa National Committee.
+Ms Segametsi Molawa is the Director: Information Resources Distribution at Unisa.
+She has a Masters in Library and Information Science degree from the University of Pretoria and has served the library and information services (LIS) community for over 30 years, more than half of which have been in leadership positions.
+Segametsi is a past president of LIASA and co-chaired the IFLA WLIC National Committee for the 2015 congress.
 She was part of the team that finalised the Library and Information Services Transformation Charter that was endorsed by the Minister of Arts and Culture in April 2014 and has also served on a number of advisory boards within the LIS sector.

 Ms Pateka Ntshuntshe –Matshaya